 Jerry’s Wood Fired Dogs: Although a chain from California, and the first outpost outside that state, Jerry’s is a custom made dog that has a true bite and snap.
 You can order the wood-fired dog to order using dozens of ingredients at no extra charge.
 The wood makes the difference.

-Kenny’s Burger Joint: Although their main concentration is the burger, and a damned fine one at that, Kenny’s makes a delicious two-foot dog that can be dressed in a few ways that makes this dog more than a meal, but also a full time commitment that could make your girlfriend jealous.
+Kenny’s Burger Joint: Although their main concentration is the burger, and a damned fine one at that, Kenny’s makes a delicious dog that can be dressed in a few ways that makes this dog more than a meal, but also a full time commitment that could make your girlfriend jealous.

-Ballpark at Arlington: The Boomstick is another Woolley Mammoth of a hot dog.
-Found only at the Ballpark, and their new food truck, this dog breaks all the rules by offering an enormous dog made by Ranger god, Nolen Ryan himself.
+Ballpark at Arlington: The Boomstick is another Woolly Mammoth of a hot dog.
+Found only at the Ballpark, and their new food truck, this dog breaks all the rules by offering an enormous dog made by Ranger god, Nolan Ryan himself.
 Named after the bat used by Texas Rangers slugger Nelson Cruz, the $26 Boomstick is a 2-foot all-beef hot dog, smothered in chili, nacho cheese, jalapenos and caramelized onions, all on top of a massive potato bun.
 The whole thing weighs in at 3 pounds.